ethereum/remix-ide/docs/hardhat.md

 ![](images/a-hardhat-compilation.png)

+There is an info icon along side the label which redirects to a specific section of Remix official documentation which explains how to use it.

 One can check this box to run the compilation for Hardhat along with the Remix using the compiler configuration in `Solidity Compiler` plugin.

 On clicking `Compile` button, a file with `remix-compiler.config.js` will be created on the project root which will be storing compiler configuration set in Remix's `Solidity Compiler` plugin.
 It is passed to Hardhat for compilation.